February 11, 2020

-It was meant to help accident victims avoid drawn-out court cases or other financial problems if the police weren’t able to figure out who was at fault for an accident.
-No-fault insurance has been repealed in many states (the most recent being Colorado in 2003).
+It was meant to help accident victims avoid drawn-out court cases or other financial problems when the police weren’t able to figure out who was at fault for an accident.
+No-fault insurance has been repealed in many states.
+The most recent being Colorado in 2003.

 Let’s say you’re in a car accident.
-In a no-fault state, you submit a claim to your car insurance company—even if the accident wasn’t your fault.
-You’re required to purchase Personal Injury Protection (or PIP*) coverage to help pay for medical expenses.
-In North Dakota, the state requires drivers to carry at least $30,000 in PIP coverage.
+In a no-fault state, you submit a claim to your car insurance company, even if the accident wasn’t your fault.
+You’re required to purchase Personal Injury Protection (PIP*) coverage to help pay for medical expenses.
+North Dakota, for example, requires drivers to carry at least $30,000 in PIP coverage.

 No-fault insurance deals with injuries, not property damage.
 So if your vehicle is damaged in an accident by another driver, that driver’s Liability Property Damage coverage would help with repairs.

 PIP (required* in no-fault states, but also available in select at-fault states) is used to help pay for medical expenses and injuries resulting from an accident.
 It does NOT cover:

 If you want insurance that can help cover your vehicle in the categories listed above, you’ll need to add Collision and Comprehensive to your policy.
 We break down Collision and Comprehensive coverage in another blog post.